 Write your name inside...
 It's a good idea to put your name, address and phone number inside the bag as well.

 If your bags are locked... it should be with a TSA or government approved lock that they can open.
 They can and will break locks to check inside if they need to.

 We put a couple of identification tags on each of our bags.... colorful ones with strong bands to attach them.
 If old tags look like the plastic attachments are cracked or frayed, replace them... those are the ones that are apt to break.

 Some luggage has built in slots to put your name and address in... use them.

-With all exterior tags, some expert recommend turning your address and contact information upside down or hiding it with a cover so potential thieves won't know that your are away from home.
+Conceal contact information from thieves.
+With all exterior tags, some expert recommend turning your address and contact information upside down or hiding it with a cover so potential thieves won't know that you are away from home.
 Overkill?
 Maybe, but why offer temptation.

 So far in all of our travels, we've been able to prevent lost luggage for all but two days on one trip.
 We write our name in permanent markers on the inside of the suitcase itself... even our carry on bags.